jaimegc/AgileAndroidChallenge/README.md

 <b>mvp-room-database</b> uses Room database to implement the local datasource.
 Also, I use LiveData with Either.

-<b>master-new-list-adapter</b> refactor RecyclerView.Adapter to use ListAdapter with AsyncListDiffer
+<b>master-new-list-adapter</b> refactor RecyclerView.Adapter to use ListAdapter with AsyncListDiffer.

 ## Screens